olmokramer/slideshow.js/README.md

   - a value of 1 indicates this is the slide that was just moved in
 2. slideElement: (HTMLElement) this slide's DOM object

-The values of slideState and their corresponding slides in the after function:
+The values of slideState and their corresponding slides in the after function (a slide to the left has just occurred in this image):

 ![different values for slideState in the before function](img/after.png)